wp-plugins/smilies-themer/readme.txt

 And if you make one, don’t forget to let me know, so I can add a link here.

 Current included themes are:
-Package	 								Author		 		Description
-WordPress Smilies 					Matt Read	 		The Default Wordpress smilies.
+WordPress Smilies
-Silk Smilies 								Ricardo González 	Silk smilies by FamFamFam Tango Smilies 							Ricardo González 	Smilies by Hylke Bons based on Tango Icon Theme Graemlins For Wordpress 			Kevin Cantrell	 	Extra Icons and Smilies for Wordpress.
+Silk Smilies
+Tango Smilies
+Graemlins For Wordpress
-Julianus, a tribute to Julien 			Psykotik 				A Wordpress smilies packages.
+Julianus, a tribute to Julien
-Kopete 									Matt Read 			The Default Kopete smilies.
+Kopete
-MSN Messenger Smilies 				James Noonan 		The Default MSN Messenger Smilies nyssajbrown.net Smilies - Green 	Nyssa J. Brown	 	Smilies for Wordpress.
+MSN Messenger Smilies
+nyssajbrown.net Smilies - Green
-Nomicons - The Full Monty 			Norman Delhey 	Nomicons - The Full Monty Phoenity Smilies 						Robby Colvin 		Smilies based on Phoenity Santa Smilies 							Jason Sutherland 	A set of Santa smilies from Jason’s Smilies Yahoo Smilies 							Matt Read 			The Default Yahoo Smilies White Emoticons 						Ricardo González 	White Emoticons by Dirceu Veiga
+Nomicons - The Full Monty
+Phoenity Smilies
+Santa Smilies
+Yahoo Smilies
+White Emoticons

 **Languages**